Aslan11/crypto-trading-agents/README.md

 If Binance is blocked in your region, pass `"exchange": "coinbaseexchange"` when starting workflows such as `SubscribeCEXStream`.
 Use trading pairs like `BTC/USD`.
 For private Coinbase endpoints, set `COINBASEEXCHANGE_API_KEY` and `COINBASEEXCHANGE_SECRET` in your environment.

+`SubscribeCEXStream` automatically restarts itself via Temporal's *continue as new* mechanism after a configurable number of cycles to prevent unbounded workflow history growth.
+The default interval is one hour (3600 cycles) and can be changed by setting the `STREAM_CONTINUE_EVERY` environment variable.

 ## Development Workflow
 - Create a new tool under `tools/` and register it with the MCP server.
 - Write a strategy agent in `agents/` that calls your tool via the MCP client SDK.
 Use `subscribe_vectors(symbol)` from `agents.feature_engineering_agent` to stream processed feature rows into your strategy logic.